ayalan/deg-practice/README.md

 ### Project Directory Structure

-Before we begin, let's establish a clear directory structure for our project.
-This will help keep our analysis organized and make it easier to track our progress.

 ```
 /deg-practice/                     # Main project directory
 ├── data/                          # Contains all our FASTQ files and the reference genome